kri-pa08/Smart-Watchlist/README.md

 # Smart Watchlist

-> A market watchlist that tells you what changed, how important it is, and why you should care.
+> A market watchlist that tells you what changed, how important it is, and why you should

 ## Overview